-A: Employment discrimination is when a company treats an employee differently than other employees because of his or her race, color, age, sex, pregnancy, ancestry, religion, disability, national origin, or sexual orientation (in Pittsburgh).
+A: Employment discrimination is when a company treats an employee differently than other employees because of his or her race, color, age, sex, pregnancy, ancestry, religion, disability, national origin, retaliation, or sexual orientation (in Pittsburgh).
 Local, state, and federal laws make employment discrimination illegal for most employers (42 U.S.C.
-2000e et. seq., 43 Pa.
+2000e et. seq., Title VII of the Civil Rights Act of 1964, 43 Pa.
 Cons.
 Stat § 951 et. seq., Art.
 5 Pit.
 Code chs.
 651-59).

 Q: Are all people protected by these discrimination laws?